Emily Fanning: 2013

 Fanning made her debut for New Zealand Fed Cup team in Astana, Kazakhstan, in February 2013.
 Playing singles only, she competed on all five days, losing only to Venise Chan from Hong Kong.
 Her win over in the 3rd-4th play-off would be her last open senior match for more than three years while she continued her university studies.

 2016

 Fanning resumed her ITF Circuit career at Evansville in July, losing in the second round of singles to Julia Elbaba.
 She also played a week later in Lexington, Kentucky, losing in the first round of both singles and doubles, but she then had another year away from the tour.

 2017

 Fanning returned to international play in Sharm El Sheikh, competing for five successive weeks from the start of July.
-Her best singles result was a quarterfinal loss to Linnea Malmqvist in the last of those events, but she did better in doubles, reaching the semifinals of the last two tournaments.
+Her best singles result was a quarterfinal loss to Linnéa Malmqvist in the last of those events, but she did better in doubles, reaching the semifinals of the last two tournaments.
 She was unfortunate to lose the last of those by default, as her partner, Mayar Sherif, had retired injured from her singles match earlier in the day.